thingsdb/ThingsDocs/v0/content/connect/socket/_index.md

 Length of the *data*, stored as **Unsigned, 32-bit, Little Endian**.
 The header size is *not* included in the length.

-#### ID (16bit)
+#### Id (16bit)

-The ID can be used as an identifier of your package.
-When ThingsDB send a response on a request, it will use the same ID so this allows you to map a response to a request.
+The Id can be used as an identifier of your package.
+When ThingsDB send a response on a request, it will use the same Id so this allows you to map a response to a request.
 This is useful if you want to send multiple requests in parallel.
 It needs to be stored as **16-bit, Little Endian**.